dynatrace-extensions/dynatrace-extensions-vscode/README.md

 - inside `graphChartConfig` when clicking on `metrics` - you can add additional metrics to your chart, that aren't already used within the surrounding card
 - inside `screens` when clicking on `chartsCards` - you can automatically add chart cards for entire feature sets of metrics
 - inside `screens` when clicking on `entitiesListCards` - you can automatically add cards for listing this entity as well as the related ones
+- when clicking on `metrics` or `dimensons` within the `prometheus` data source - automatically add details from scraped Prometheus data
+- on `screens` - you can automatically generate entire screens for your entities

 ![auto_charts](previews/pro_chart_building.gif)

 ### 🔎 Code lens

 Code Lens are actionable, contextual information, interspersed with your code.
-For Dynatrace Extensions, these can help trigger some code-related actions to your connected tenant.
+For Dynatrace Extensions, these can help trigger some code-related actions to your connected tenant or other external endpoints.

 **Metric Selector Code Lenses**